 Shortly after we arrived great whites revealed their presence.
 In the movies, sharks swim around with their dorsal fin above water.
-The entire time we were at Shark Alley, I saw a fin above water a only few times and that was only as a shark was striking the bait.
+The entire time we were at Shark Alley, I saw a fin above water a only few times and that was only as a shark was preparing to strike the bait.

 Once the cage was in the water and we knew that great whites were in the area, the crew issued wet suits and face masks.